 Students with a temporary condition need to follow the same eligibility process as students with disabilities:

 - Fill out a New Student Application in myDAC

-- Meet with an Access Specialist for an intake interview
+- Meet with an Access Specialist for a meeting

 - Provide documentation from your doctor or diagnosing party to determine eligibility for academic accommodations and auxiliary aids and services.

 Guidelines for what we need in documentation for a temporary condition are as follow:

 - A summary of presenting symptoms as it relates to the diagnosis

 - A description of the functional limitations resulting from the temporary condition

 - A list of the recommended educational accommodations

 - A prognosis of length of time the accommodations may be needed

 - Signature and diagnosis made by a qualified professional practicing in the area in which the disability is diagnosed and who is not related to the student